m1237/automatic-cybersickness-detection/README.md

 simple setup with sensory devices to get physiological responses.
 We deployed three different deep learning models and one classical machine learning model to detect CS.
 Also, we realized a completely real-time system using our best model.
-We demostrated that 4-layered bidirectional LSTM with data augmentation gives superior results (91.7% accuracy, 91.1% f1-score) and this combination is the best solution for sensor-based CS detection in real time applications particularly for wearable devices.
+We demostrated that 4-layered bidirectional LSTM with data augmentation gives superior results and this combination is the best solution for sensor-based CS detection in real time applications particularly for wearable devices.

 ### Eye Tracking Data